 - Sauté for some seconds till the raw aroma of the ginger-garlic goes away.

 - Then add tomatoes and sauté on medium-low heat till they become soft.
 You can add a pinch of salt so that the tomatoes get cooked faster.

 - Now add all the dry spice powders – turmeric, red chili powder, coriander powder and garam masala powder.

 - Mix the spice powders very well and sauté for 5 to 6 seconds.

 - Then, add the crumbled paneer.
-Mix throughly and cook for 1 minute.
+Mix throughly and cook for 1 minute on low heat.